 Various studies show that recommender systems result in a turnover increase of between 3 and 6%, and also have a positive effect on the diversity of purchases.
 It is therefore not surprising that more companies are taking the step to adopt this technology.
 If competitors invest in this, there is a risk that your turnover will drop significantly.

 With our expertise, we are able to develop recommender systems for every operation and context.
 Our innovations speak for themselves, from our smart content recommender technology NewsTAPAS to helping PROTEGO incept context-aware and explainable recommenders to enrich calls between caregivers so that senior people can live longer and more comfortable at home.
-Our recommender technology platform expanded from media consumption and smart home applications towards healthcare applications.
+Our recommender technology platform expanded from media consumption and smart home applications to healthcare applications.
 ML2Grow is a pioneer in developing recommender technology.

 - Our solutions are tailor-made to fit your needs